gt350lemon/gt350lemon.github.io/faq.md

 A: I purchased the GT350 because I never saw them on the road and loved how they looked, sound, and drove.
 There's no other american muscle car that I think I would feel "exclusive" with except for perhaps the ZL1 1LE.
 However, I've started looking at Porsche Cayman and Carerra models and have gained a lot of interest in possibly going this route.

 _**Q: What advice would you give to someone who's considering buying a GT350?**_<br />
 A: Choose your dealership wisely.
-My experience with three dealerships were perfectly fine, including the service advisors and the technicians.
+My experience with three dealerships were perfectly fine in and around New Orleans, including the service advisors and the technicians.
 Sadly, one dealership could essentially give you hell while the other may become your best friend and will do whatever it takes to keep you as a happy customer.

 _**Q: Did you talk with Ford Customer Care?**_<br />
 A: Ford Customer Care has been just "OK" with following up with the dealership; however, your case can easily fall through the cracks.
 In fact, it had gone two weeks without me hearing from Ford Customer Care and despite me telling them that it's been so long and I needed a follow up, they just simply told me to wait.
 A week or so later, I was told that my rep went on vacation.

+Update (03/09/20): After comparing OASIS reports with Ford Customer Care, it turns out that ESP actually did not inspect the car and, instead, immediately denied coverage after identifying modifications on the car.
+This occurred back in October and I had never been notified.
+A refund check was also issued back in October and I was unaware of this.

 _**Q: Would you get another GT350?**_<br />
 A: Sadly, I would not.
-My experience with Ford's customer service has been extremely unfortunate.
+My experience with Ford's customer service has been extremely disastrous.
 Although I believe that, if I made different decisions about my dealership selections, my experiences next time would go a lot smoother.